Growth is a benchmark of success in a company, but as a small business, where do you even start?

 Making an infographic isn’t as hard as it may seem.
 There are plenty of free sites that let you design your own graphics.
 Then it’s just a matter of organizing your images so they’re clear, punchy, and easily skimmable.
 You’ll want to write your copy clearly and easily digestibly as well.
 Once you put it all together, your infographic is then ready to be seen by the world.

-To increase your brand awareness, persistence will be key.
+To increase your brand awareness marketing, persistence will be key.
 You may not see the quantifiable results you were hoping for initially, but that doesn’t mean you should give up.
 This is especially true when it comes to the fast-moving world of social media.

 At first, your Tweets, Facebook posts, and Instagram images might get drowned out by other posts.
 This is especially true on sites like Facebook where the algorithm no longer favors businesses.
 Still, you have to keep plugging away.